nCino, Inc.

 data from SEC XBRL filings.
 Values are as-reported; restatements supersede originals.
 Values reported in .

-From 10-K filed 2026-03-31 (period ending 2026-01-31).
+From 10-Q filed 2026-05-27 (period ending 2026-04-30).

-Item 7.
+Item 2.
 Management’s Discussion and Analysis of Financial Condition and Results of Operations

-The following discussion of our financial condition and results of operations should be read together with our consolidated financial statements and related notes and other financial information included in this Annual Report on Form 10-K. The following discussion contains forward-looking statements that reflect our plans, estimates, and beliefs.
+The following discussion of our financial condition and results of operations should be read in conjunction with our unaudited condensed consolidated financial statements and related notes and other financial information included in this Quarterly Report on Form 10-Q and our Annual Report on Form 10-K for the fiscal year ended January 31, 2026 filed with the SEC on March 31, 2026.
+The following discussion contains forward-looking statements that reflect our plans, estimates and beliefs.
 Our actual results could differ materially from those discussed in the forward-looking statements.
-Factors that could cause or contribute to these differences include those discussed below and elsewhere in this Annual Report on Form 10-K, particularly in the section titled “Risk Factors.”
+Factors that could cause or contribute to these differences include those discussed below and elsewhere in this Quarterly Report on Form 10-Q and in our Annual Report on Form 10-K, particularly in the section titled “Risk Factors.”
 Our historical results are not necessarily indicative of the results that may be expected for any period in the future.
-Our fiscal year ends on January 31 of each year and references in this Annual Report on Form 10-K to a fiscal year mean the year in which that fiscal year ends.
-For example, references in this Annual Report on Form 10-K to fiscal 2026” refer to the fiscal year ended January 31, 2026.
+Our fiscal year ends on January 31 of each year and references in this Quarterly Report on Form 10-Q to a fiscal year mean the year in which that fiscal year ends.
+For example, references in this Quarterly Report on Form 10-Q to “fiscal 2027” refer to the fiscal year ended January 31, 2027.

 Overview

 As employees at financial institutions do their daily work and serve their clients, they often face inefficiencies from disparate systems, broken workflows, manual processes, and the inability to utilize their data effectively.
 This negatively impacts risk management, decision making, and the experiences of bankers and their clients.
-FIs need a unified platform that helps them reengineer every experience, from managing complex credit portfolios to streamlining account onboarding and loan origination.
+Financial Institutions (“FIs”) need a unified platform that helps them reengineer every experience, from managing complex credit portfolios to streamlining account onboarding and loan origination.

-nCino helps FIs of all sizes optimize their operations by embedding banking intelligence directly into the tools FI employees already use. nCino’s data foundation, which was developed from the workflows, decisions, and outcomes of financial institutions, enables our platform to deliver AI-driven capabilities across our solutions.
+nCino helps FIs of all sizes optimize their operations by embedding banking intelligence directly into the tools FI employees already use. nCino's data foundation, which was developed from the workflows, decisions, and outcomes of FIs, enables our platform to deliver AI-driven capabilities across our solutions.
 With the nCino Platform, FIs can:

 operate more intelligently,